ezoenovak/Samples/README.md

-# Samples
+## Samples

-Samples of test documents I created.
+These are some test artifacts created during my studying.